 - By preventing people from committing offences or crimes and helping to protect criminal evidence.

 - By protecting specific collectives in situations of need and helping city residents where help is needed.

 Who can apply for GUB?

-The Guàrdia Urbana (GUB) city police officer selection system requires applicants to take competitive exams and in the 2020 call it includes a reservation of places for women.
+The Guàrdia Urbana (GUB) city police officer selection system requires applicants to take competitive exams and it includes a reservation of places for women.
 By the last day for submitting applications, applicants must meet the following requirements:

 - Have Spanish nationality.